 Recruit as Many Muscle Fibres as Possible

-Ectomorphs tend to have a higher percentage of slow twitch fibres which are more difficult to fatigue through training and don’t offer as much of a growth response as the highly receptive fast twitch fibres.
-This doesn’t mean that you lack fast twitch fibres, it just means you’ll need to work harder to recruit them.
+Ectomorphs tend to have a higher percentage of slow-twitch fibers which are more difficult to fatigue through training and don’t offer as much of a growth response as the highly receptive fast-twitch fibers.
+This doesn’t mean that you lack fast-twitch fibers, it just means you’ll need to work harder to recruit them.

-Isolation exercises will still be useful for your training but try to make 75% of your routine about maximally recruiting muscle fibres, the remaining 25% can be isolation movements that also target and fatigue the slow twitch fibres.
+Isolation exercises will still be useful for your training but try to make 75% of your routine about maximally recruiting muscle fibers, the remaining 25% can be isolation movements that also target and fatigue the slow-twitch fibers.

-*** Tip – the fast twitch muscle fibres respond best to explosive movements, therefore the concentric portion of your lift should be heavily focused on moving the weight as fast (explosively) as you possibly can whilst maintaining control of the weight.
+***Tip – Fast-twitch muscle fibers respond best to explosive movements, therefore the concentric portion of your lift should be heavily focused on moving the weight as fast (explosively) as you possibly can whilst maintaining control of the weight.

 The final consideration for ectomorphs looking to get big should be that for a single workout less is more whereas the frequency of workout means that more is actually more.

-This is primarily the reason that females can make quick progress with their training, I am generalising quite a bit but if Instagram is anything to go off then females will train legs and glutes a minimum of 3 x per week and often see quick progress as a result.
+This is primarily the reason that females can make quick progress with their training, I am generalizing quite a bit but if Instagram is anything to go by, then females will train legs and glutes a minimum of 3 x per week and often see quick progress as a result.

 Your focus should be to stimulate the muscle group and then get out of there, eat and recover and you’ll soon see the benefits.
 You are a bit limited by your routine splits with this approach so it’s best to look at a push/pull or upper/lower split.

-I cover both of these in this optimal training split article
+I cover both of these in my article on the best workout routine for ectomorphs.

-Recovery is arguably more important than training when it comes to building muscle, especially for an Ectomorph however there are simply less areas to go wrong and fewer strategies to implement which is why I covered training first.
+Recovery is arguably more important than training when it comes to building muscle, especially for an ectomorph.
+However, there are simply fewer areas to go wrong and fewer strategies to implement which is why I covered training first.